thunderbiscuit/uniffi-examples/docs/build-workflows/optimizations.md

 # Optimizations
-When building Rust binaries, a range of options can be used to reduce the size of the final binary that must be shipped with the library.
+When compiling Rust binaries, a range of options can be used to reduce the size of the final binary that must be shipped with the library.
 Here is an example of a `Cargo.toml` file that uses these options, which are used in bdk-ffi.
 These options are then used when calling `cargo build --profile release-smaller` to build the final binary.

 ```toml
 [profile.release-smaller]